h2zero/n-able-Arduino/README.md

 * Supports `printf` and `Serial.printf`
 * Uses FreeRTOS.
 * Designed to maximize battery life using tickless idle.
 This allows the MCU to sleep any time `delay` is called.
-* Custom configuration of FreeRTOS and NimBLE compile options supported by providing a `user_config.h` file in your sketch.
+* Custom configuration of FreeRTOS and NimBLE compile options supported by providing a `build_opt.h` file in your sketch.

 ## Why do this?